FAQs for landlords: Upcoming EPC reforms & minimum energy efficiency standards

 Expert advice for landlords

 • If your property is just below ‘C’, consider making small upgrades now to get you up to a ‘C’ now, for the same reason as above.
-This is especially true for properties with gas central heating, which the new EPC system will penalise because of carbon emissions.
+This is especially true for properties with gas central heating, as the new EPC system will penalise because of carbon emissions.

 • If your property is significantly below ‘C’, wait until the new EPC system launches before making upgrades.
-Any work done before late 2026 won’t count toward the £15,000 cost cap.

 01 March 2025